 Function Test

 The following should be used to check the functionality of the Dropcam prior to any deployment.

+NOTE: This test should also be run prior to sealing the sphere [i.e. upon arrival after travel to an expedition (when batteries have been re-connected), and after any open-sphere adjustments or tinkering, etc.].

 Ensure Beacon Magnet and Camera Magnet are screwed in.
 This is to make sure the camera and electronics are off.
 The beacon magnet must be in while communicating with the Dropcam.